solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 # Remarks concerning Stones said to have fallen from the Clouds, both in these Days, and in Ancient Times.

 ## By Edward King, Esq.
-FRS and FAS.
+FRS, and FAS.

 ### London, 1796.